Electric Switches

 Actuator

-A mechanism that puts something into automatic action.
-In electrical switch terms, actuators include plungers, plain levers, simulated roller levers and many other examples.
+A mechanism that triggers automatic action.
+In the context of electrical switches, actuators include plungers, levers, roller levers, and many other variants.

 Alternating Current (AC)

-An electrical current that intermittently changes direction of flow.
+An electrical current that periodically reverses its direction of flow.

 Ampere-Turns (AT)

-A unit of measurement that is used to define switch sensitivity.
-AT is calculated by the number of turns of the coil in which the switch is tested and the current (expressed in amps) that flows through the coil.
+A unit of measurement used to define the sensitivity of a switch.
+It is calculated by multiplying the number of coil turns by the current (measured in amps) passing through the coil.

 Break

-The opening of a circuit, the act of which prohibits current flow.
+The act of opening a circuit, which stops the flow of current.

 Circuit

-A closed path along which an electric current flows.
+A closed loop or path through which electrical current flows.

 Detent

-A mechanism consisting of a spring and starwheel that holds a switch in a specified position.
+A mechanism, usually consisting of a spring and starwheel, that holds a switch in a designated position.

 Direct Current (DC)

-An electric current that flows in only one direction.
+An electric current that flows in one consistent direction.

 Drop-Out (DO)

-The point at which the switch contacts simply release, expressed in ampere-turns.
+The point at which the switch contacts release, measured in ampere-turns.

 Ground

-The part of an electric circuit connected to the earth that has a zero potential.
-Most electric switches have ground connections.
+The part of an electrical circuit connected to the earth, providing a zero potential.
+Most electrical switches have a ground connection.

 Latching